bleichenbacher-daniel/Rooterberg/README.md

 formats.
 Frequently, libraries do not specify all the algorithm parameters of their primitives.
 No failing tests are included in these lists.

+[Timing tests](doc/timing.md): Some tests for timing side channels are being performed by running different libraries and collecting the runtime of critical primitives.
+Currently implementations of ECDSA, ECDH, EDDSA and XDH and Schnorr signatures are included in the tests.
+The [results](doc/timing_results.md) obtained so far indicate that timing side channels are still a serious problem.